 This wasn’t a show car but I do like to make the wheels pop a little.
 I bought a new set of black painted steel rims and decided to pain the drums, rotors, and calipers yellow with high temp paint.
-I forget what I used exactly but it was for breaks.
+I forget what I used exactly but it was for brakes.

-With my new arms built and powder coated, breaks painted and all my new parts and pieces ready to roll I started reassembling everything.
+With my new arms built and powder coated, brakes painted and all my new parts and pieces ready to roll I started reassembling everything.
 As I was replacing everything connected to the wheels it went together pretty easy.
 See list below to see all that was replaced.

 Power Steering Mount:

 When I went to replace the power steering pump something looked wrong, it was way out of alignment.
 The upper mount must have been lost or something but a weird bent bracket was bolted into the wrong holes.
 I drew up a new mount in auto cad and shot it out of 1/4“steel plate at work.
 Yes, I realized the engine is gross and cleaned it after this project was done.